Benefits and trade-offs

 The BC Energy Step Code gives builders a welcome level of consistency on energy efficiency between local governments.
 The code provides flexibility to pursue innovative, creative, cost-effective solutions, and allows them to incorporate leading-edge technologies as they come available.
 The standard sets out a consistent path for future updates to the BC Building Code—giving builders a sense of what lies ahead on energy efficiency.

-For local governments, the BC Energy Step Code code offers a simple and efficient set of standards for building energy performance.
+For local governments, the BC Energy Step Code offers a simple and efficient set of standards for building energy performance.
 It aligns nicely with many of the existing energy-performance programs that builders are already familiar with.
 It will also help local governments achieve their climate-action goals.